libsdl-org/SDL/docs/README-ios.md

 SDL for iPhone supports polling the built in accelerometer as a joystick device.
 For an example on how to do this, see the accelerometer.c in the demos directory.

-The main thing to note when using the accelerometer with SDL is that while the iPhone natively reports accelerometer as floating point values in units of g-force, SDL_JoystickGetAxis() reports joystick values as signed integers.
+The main thing to note when using the accelerometer with SDL is that while the iPhone natively reports accelerometer as floating point values in units of g-force, SDL_GetJoystickAxis() reports joystick values as signed integers.
 Hence, in order to convert between the two, some clamping and scaling is necessary on the part of the iPhone SDL joystick driver.
-To convert SDL_JoystickGetAxis() reported values BACK to units of g-force, simply multiply the values by SDL_IPHONE_MAX_GFORCE / 0x7FFF.
+To convert SDL_GetJoystickAxis() reported values BACK to units of g-force, simply multiply the values by SDL_IPHONE_MAX_GFORCE / 0x7FFF.

 Notes -- OpenGL ES